-We were in the Midtown South area recently and needed to get lunch.
+We weren’t really thinking of Chicken Over Rice, but we were in the Midtown South area recently and needed to get lunch.
 We’ve seen the Buona Journata truck a couple of times in the past, but never pulled the trigger.
 The truck is on the SE corner of 28th St & 7th Ave, across the avenue from FIT.

 While the truck’s name is Italian (for “good journey” we believe), the truck itself doesn’t look like anything special.
 They have a fairly standard breakfast cart menu and a halal cart lunch menu.
 There were several people around the window though, which is usually a good sign.